LandRegistry/land-registry-elements/README.md

 - What is our browser support?
 - Colour contrast tests are failing on gov uk elements (Phase banner and highlight box).
 I have modified the colours so that they no longer fail - check this with a designer and see what they think?
 Andy Porter?
 - There is a constrained width applied to `.vat-receipt` so that it doesn't stretch too wide on phablets - is this a more general pattern?
+- The w3c validator service is rate limited so sometimes the html validation fails for no good reason

 ### Test phase
 - Review latest version of prototype and make sure we're up to date.
 Draw a line under it here!
 This will be what we put on prod (Aside from minor tweaks etc)